TascoGitGud/GA-Sessions-Dataset-Analysis/README.md

 ## 1. Overview

-This project was built to practice and showcase SQL skills by solving real-world business questions using the **AdventureWorks dataset**.

 **Objective:**

-- This project uses SQL (Google BigQuery) to analyze sales, production, and purchasing data from the AdventureWorks dataset
+- This project uses SQL (Google BigQuery) to analyze sales, production, and purchasing data from the **AdventureWorks dataset**
 - It answers 8 specific business questions covering sales performance, category growth, top-performing territories, discount efficiency, customer retention, inventory trends, stock-to-sales ratio, and pending purchase orders
 - The goal is to turn raw transactional and operational data into clear, actionable insights for the business